 While almost all medications have some anticipated side effects, a drug manufacturer has a duty to adequately inform physicians regarding the known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held responsible to patients who are injured as the result of inadequate warnings, under a legal theory known as product liability.

 If you or a loved one have taken Prempro and experienced any unusual side effects or suffered injury, you should contact a physician for proper medical attention.
-Your next step should be to contact an experienced attorney, who will assess and protect your legal rights.
+Your next step should be to contact a product liability attorney, who can assess your legal rights and help you obtain compensation for any injuries suffered.